 As outreach work is entirely online-based and only requires an email address and some outreach marketing tools, it is one of the cheapest online jobs to set up.
 There are lots of available courses and online articles that talk about this and many people doing this job.

 Unfortunately, competition has brought prices down and your best bet to make a good salary from it is by developing a large database of potential host websites and by working with digital marketing agencies who sell this service as part of a larger SEO project.

-- What to expect: Your job basically entails reaching out to website owners and getting a post approved.
+- What to expect: Your job basically entails reaching out to website owners and getting them to agree to publish a blog post written by your client / you about your client.
 If you have no or limited budget to pay them for the guest post you will spend a lot of time emailing without success.
 If your clients understand they need to allocate a budget to this you will have an easier time.

-- Salaries: You can work an amount per article placed or a commission that you take from the blogger’s amount.
-For example, you could charge $50 per link placed in addition to the cost of the link paid to the blogger or agree an amount per link with the client and then try to negotiate payment with the bloggers so you can take a commission.
+- Salaries: You can work an amount per article published or a commission that you take from the blogger’s amount.
+For example, you could charge $50 per link placed in addition to the cost of the link paid to the publisher or agree an amount per link with the client and then try to negotiate payment with the bloggers so you can take a commission.